tapas4java/generator-ng-appgen/app/templates/skeleton/README.md

 Now that the project is created, you have 3 simple Grunt commands available:

-    grunt serve   #This will run a development server with watch & livereload enabled. grunt test    #Run local unit tests.
+    grunt run   #This will run a development server with watch & livereload enabled. grunt test    #Run local unit tests.
-    grunt build   #Places a fully optimized (minified, concatenated, and more) in /dist
+    grunt e2e    #Run protractor end to end(e2e) tests. grunt build   #Places a fully optimized (minified, concatenated, and more) in /dist

-When `grunt serve` is running, any changed javascript files will be linted using JSHint as well as have their appropriate unit tests executed.
+When `grunt run` is running, any changed javascript files will be linted using JSHint as well as have their appropriate unit tests executed.
 Only the unit tests that correspond to the changed file will be run.
 This allows for an efficient test driven workflow.

 Yeoman Subgenerators
 -------------